 50 Reasons We Love Galway

 Galway has become Irelands Gourmet capital, and European Region of Gastronomy 2018, with a host of amazing restaurant’s and eateries.
 From Michelin Star restaurants to amazing street food Galway has it all.
 We even have a number of festivals to celebrate the culinary scene which is no real surprise as everyone knows Galway loves a good festival.
-One of the Galway Food Tours or Irish Food Trails are definitely worth checking out if you have time and a passion for amazing food.
+One of the Galway Food Tours is definitely worth checking out if you have time and a passion for amazing food.

 2. The Prom